 Meet our Current Board of Directors:

 Mark is a professor of Geography and Planning at CSU, Chico, where he teaches environmental courses in sustainability and civic engagement.
 Known to his students as ‘Dr. Mark,’ he is recognized on the campus for his inspiring work with students and the community on issues of sustainability.
-Mark is completing his first two-year term on the Board, and his first year as Chair.
+Mark has served on the Board since 2010, and has been board president since 2011.
 He led the effort to hire the new executive director, and he is currently working on the Humboldt Community Garden project.
+Mark is also Chair of the City of Chico's Sustainability Task Force.

 John Howlett, Vice President of Board; Vice Chair of Advocacy Committee